mateojacques/fantasy-hero-league/README.md

 # Fantasy Hero League - Alkemy React Challenge 2021

 Fantasy Hero League is web application that lets you assemble a team of superheros and supervillians to fight against both crime and kindness.
 This project was made as part of the Alkemy React Challenge.
-Tech stack: React, Bootstrap, Sass, HTML, Vanilla JS, Axios.
+Tech stack: React, Redux, Bootstrap, Sass, HTML, Vanilla JS, Axios.

 ## Setup